Mohamad-Hussein/speech-assistant/README.md

 # Future contributions
 ## Future features
-- Add choice of direct connection to ChatGPT API, local LLM, or AutoGPT
-- Add text-to-speech capability for the assistant
 - Add sequential inference, for transcription as you talk

 ## Needed features
-- Add optimizations suggested by HuggingFace (added BetterTransformer)
 - Add the option to use whatever key bind of the user's choosing (GUI)
-- Add GUI
 - Make Dockerfile for containers

 # Acknowledgements